getodk/docs/odk1-src/aggregate-app-engine-legacy.rst

 Google App Engine can store a virtually unlimited amount of data --- well in excess of a million submissions.

 However, in deployments with data sets exceeding 7,000 submissions, the :ref:`data export feature <export-data>` will stop working.
-To correct this, you will need to :doc:`increase web server size <aggregate-boost-performance>`.
+To correct this, you will need to :doc:`increase server size <aggregate-boost-performance>`.

 On Google App Engine, a larger instance will incur higher billing costs.
 Additionally, for datasets of over 100,000 records, it is likely that performance will be better when using MySQL or PostgreSQL, rather than Google App Engine's data store.
 You also have more optimization opportunities when running your own database servers than are available through Google's cloud services.